AvvaruRavindranath/AvvaruRavindranath/README.md

 -->

 - 📫 How to reach me: ravindranath4363@gmail.com
-- 😄 Pronouns: He/Him
+- ⚡ Pronouns: Ravindra
-- ⚡ Fun fact: I'm Fresher
+- 😄 Fun fact: I'm Fresher
 ---
 ### :hammer_and_wrench: Languages and Tools :